-In practical terms, failure to record your deed would mean that, if you ever want to sell your property, refinance your mortgage, or execute a home equity line of credit, you could not do so.
+In practical terms, failure to have your property deed recorded would mean that, if you ever wanted to sell, refinance your mortgage, or execute a home equity line of credit (HELOC), you could not do so.
 Even if you have no current plans to sell or refinance, an unrecorded deed can lead to risks of losing your home or being hit with demands to pay off liens racked up by the previous owner.

 Although less likely, there is also a risk that your seller could fraudulently execute a mortgage or home equity line of credit against your property.
 The bank would have no way of knowing that ownership was transferred to you and could lend the seller money secured by a mortgage.

-The recording page lists the date your deed was recorded and also includes the volume and page number where your deed can be found.
-You can also contact the county clerk’s office yourself and ask how to view land records in your county.
-Many counties now provide access to real property records online and free of charge.
+The recording page lists the date the deed was recorded and also the volume and page number where your deed can be found.
+Many counties provide access to real property records online and free of charge.

-If your deed has not been recorded, inform your attorney or title insurance company immediately and request that it take action to have your deed recorded as soon as possible.
-You should also inform your mortgage lender, as it may be able to assist you with recording your deed.
+If the deed to your property has not been recorded, inform your attorney or title insurance company immediately.
+Request that it take appropriate action.
+You should also inform your mortgage lender, as it might be able to assist you with recording your deed.

 It is relatively easy to confirm that your deed has been recorded.
-If there is a problem, discovering it before a problem has arisen could save you from significant expense and enormous inconvenience.
+If there is a problem, discovering it before something worse has arisen could save you from expense and enormous inconvenience.
 Contact your attorney, title insurance agent, or real estate broker to learn more.